KPrince-coder/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4.Display the last 10 lines of '/etc/passwd'.
 5.Display the first 10 lines of '/etc/passwd'.
 6.Prints the third line of the file 'iacta'.
+7.Creates a file containing the text 'Best School'.